Chiazor-Daniel/smartChalk/README.md

 #### 5. Deploy

 Click the "Deploy site" button.
 Netlify will build and deploy your application.
 Once it's done, you'll get a live URL for your app!
 Netlify will also automatically redeploy your site whenever you push new changes to your connected Git branch.

+---

+### Option 3: Deploying to Vercel (Free Hosting)

+Vercel is the platform created by the developers of Next.js, offering a seamless deployment experience.

+#### 1. Push Your Code to a Git Provider

+Ensure your project is available on a GitHub, GitLab, or Bitbucket repository.

+#### 2. Sign Up and Connect to Vercel

+1. Go to [Vercel](https://vercel.com/signup) and sign up using your preferred Git provider.
+2. From your Vercel dashboard, click "Add New..." -> "Project".
+3. Select your Git provider and import the repository for this project.

+#### 3. Configure Your Project

+Vercel will automatically detect that you're using Next.js and configure the build settings.
+You just need to set up the environment variable.

+1. Expand the "Environment Variables" section during project setup.
+2. Add the following variable:
+    - **Name:** `GOOGLE_API_KEY`
+    - **Value:** Paste `your_google_api_key_here`

+#### 4. Deploy

+Click the "Deploy" button.
+Vercel will handle the entire build and deployment process.
+Once complete, you will be provided with a live URL for your application.